John 21: 17: Jesus asked him the third time, "Do you love me?"

 Family Promise – This is a program helping families transition from homelessness to independence.
 (Click here for their website.)
 MIPC partners with Riverside Presbyterian and Grace Methodist to furnish meals and host families.
 Would you like to participate in these very rewarding experiences by either providing and serving a meal or hosting?
 If so, contact the church office for more information.

-Children's Hunger Project – This local mission purchased, packs and delivers food packages to Brevard schools each Friday, for children who may not have food to eat on the weekends.
+Children's Hunger Project – This local mission purchases, packs and delivers food packages to Brevard schools each Friday, for children who may not have food to eat on the weekends.
 During the summer, CHP partners with the United Way "Feed & Read" program so that needy children continue to receive food throughout the summer.
 Visit thechildrenshungerproject.org for more information about this wonderful program.

 Central Brevard Sharing Center provides emergency assistance to those in our community who are struggling to obtain life’s most basic needs.
 Our ongoing canned food drive benefits this worthy program.
 Please bring canned goods whenever you are able and leave them in the box in the Narthex.
 These will be delivered to and gratefully accepted by the Central Brevard Sharing Center.
 Visit sharingcenter.org for more information.